Liberation Army of South Vietnam: Organization

-According to 1954 Geneva agreements, the Viet Cong were not compulsorily removed to the North because it was a political entity, not a military force.
-North Vietnamese support for the Viet Cong to establish the NLF forces was allowed on the basis that it remained a militia in the South.
-The LASV was recognized as the official force on February 15, 1961 by North Vietnam.
+According to 1954 Geneva agreements, the Viet Minh were not compulsorily removed to the North because it was a political entity, not a military force.
+Hanoi support for the Viet Minh to establish the NLF forces was allowed on the basis that it remained a militia in the South.
+The LASV was recognized as the official force on February 15, 1961, by North Vietnam.
 The LASV originally carried out operations ostensibly to protect South Vietnamese citizens from offensives by the Republic of Vietnam and the United States.
 Most early soldiers in the LASV were South Vietnamese.
 However, casualties of war forced North Vietnam to provide volunteers for the LASV.
-As a result, many people mistakenly believed that the LASV was a part of the People's Army of Vietnam.
-North Vietnam and other communist nations recognised the LASV as the primary militarily force in South Vietnam and considered the People's Army of Vietnam to be its parent organization.
+The DRV and other Marxist–Leninist nations recognised the LASV as the primary militarily force in South Vietnam and considered the PAVN to be its parent organization.

-Units of the Vietnam People's Army and the South Vietnamese Liberation Army in South Vietnam in April 1975: